-His familiar footsteps approached, but instead of rounding his desk like I had expected him to, he grabbed the available chair beside mine.
+His familiar footsteps drew nearer, but instead of rounding his desk like I had expected him to, he grabbed the available chair beside mine.
 Leaving his bag on the desk, he pulled out the seat and sank into it.

 Curiosity drove me to glance over.
 With a vague smile on his mouth, he studied me.
 The sight of him made my heart tingle, but it was a bittersweet sensation.
 Though I did smile, it wasn’t from the heart.

 A worried look crossed his face then.
 Leaning forward, he put a Starbucks coffee on his desk absentmindedly.
 At that moment in time, I didn’t have the strength to look at it, or him.
-Instead, I returned my focus to my computer screen.
+Instead, I relocated my focus to my laptop.

 “What’s wrong?” he asked, gently, and continued to analyse my profile.

 I shook my head and willed for my tears not to surface.

 “Cara.
 I can tell something’s wrong.
 What’s the matter?”